M1DN8GHT/Collection-with-Dictionaries/README.md

 # I used my contact book code to show how the terminal should be used and the code now seems to work but I need check and make sure it meets all of the requirements.

 # Commit 2
 # I used AI to make sure the code meets the requirements.
+# I also edited the code so that when you choose an option and go through it, before you go back to the menu "Press any key to continue" pops up